Hypothermia in Anaesthetised Dogs

 Understanding Hypothermia in Anesthetized Dogs

 Hypothermia in anesthetized dogs occurs when a dog’s core body temperature drops below normal, typically below 99°F (37.2°C).
-This condition is common during or after surgery and can interfere with normal body functions, slow recovery, and increase the risk of postoperative complications.
-Recognizing why hypothermia occurs is essential for prevention and early intervention.
+This can happen during or after surgery and may interfere with normal body functions.

 Thermoregulation and Hypothermia